 Overall, the ingredients list for this food is relatively short, meaning it uses a limited number of ingredients, which helps keep it better for dogs with allergies.
 The food is meant to support weight control, allowing your dog to maintain whatever weight they currently are.
 This company sells its food in relatively small bag sizes.

 The main ingredients are chicken from meat meal, as well as fresh chicken.
-The source of carbohydrates is rice and makes up about 26% of the food.
-Some people might believe this to be too much and not want to fill their dog up on rice-based food.
+The source of carbohydrates is rice which makes up about 26% of the food.
+Some people might believe this to be too much and not want to fill their dogs up on rice-based food.

 5. Autarky Hypoallergenic Dry Dog Food